dawidstos/Path-simulation/README.md

-The file at the beginning was designed to pass a course "Python in Finance, Finance in Python", but later it was improved to be my main project as programmer with math background.
-It is about interest rate path simulation using SDE path simulation mehods.
+The file at the beginning was designed to finish a final task from the course "Python in Finance, Finance in Python" but later it was improved to be my main project as programmer with math background.
+It is about interest rate path simulation using SDE path simulation Monte Carlo mehods.